 Note that viewers on Kindle Fire models do not display system bars.
 Also, older Android devices that still use Froyo (OS 2.2) do not display system bars.

 The folio view of a Nexus 7″ has a system bar, while the folio view of the Kindle Fire does not.
 (Click to enlarge.)

 On iOS, all iPad and iPhone devices are supported.
-On Android, only Large and XLarge tablet devices are supported.
+On Android, only large tablet devices are supported.
 Android phones are not supported.
-DPS viewers do not appear in the Google Play Store of Small and Normal Android devices.
+DPS viewers do not appear in the Google Play Store of Android phones and small tablets.

 Matching Folio/Article Aspect Ratios

 One key similarly between iOS and Android viewers is that the aspect ratio of the folio and its articles must be identical (unless the article is Smooth Scrolling).
 You cannot add 1024×768 articles to a 1024×600 folio.
 However, you can add 480×320 articles to a 1200×800 folio, because they both have 3:2 aspect ratios.
 While the viewer does not scale up content on Android viewers, the DPS tools can scale the content of source files to match the folio size.
 This ability to scale content allows you to take a single-source shortcut, which I’ll discuss later.